Synthesizing Quantum-Circuit Optimizers: Implementation and Evaluation

 \section{Implementation and Evaluation}

 \paragraph{Synthesized optimizers} We implemented \ours in ${\sim}\numprint{3700}$ lines of Java.
 We evaluated \ours on four different gate sets: (1) the standard gate set for \ibm computers, (2) the gate set for Rigetti computers, (3) the gate set for \emph{ion trap} computers (like IonQ \cite{ionqGateset}), and (4) the gate set of~\citet{nam2018automated} (henceforth, Nam).
 The \ibm and Rigetti gate sets support devices with superconducting qubits, which are the largest quantum devices physically realized so far.
 Ion trap architectures are attractive due to their all-to-all qubit connectivity, which reduces the need for expensive \emph{swaps}.
-The Nam gate set is interesting to study because it closely resembles the \emph{Clifford+T} universal gate set where Clifford gates can be efficiently simulated using a classical computer.
-However, we note that unlike the other gate sets, the Nam gate set is not physically realized in any quantum hardware.
+The Nam gate set is interesting to study because it closely resembles the \emph{Clifford+T} universal gate set where Clifford gates can be efficiently simulated on a classical computer.
+However, unlike the other gate sets, the Nam gate set is not physically realized in any quantum hardware.

 \cref{table:rule_gen} summarizes the gate sets and the rules synthesized.
 For all gate sets, we limit rewrite rules to be over a maximum of 3 qubits and vary the maximum \emph{size} of a rule: the number of gates on either side.
 We choose the largest size for which \ours can synthesize rules within ~3 minutes.
 For example, for \ibm, in 72 seconds \ours synthesizes 701 rules, out of which 48 rules are symbolic.
+Failure probability is an upper bound on the \pif returning an incorrect rule (\cref{thm:pif}).
+Observe how vanishingly small the failure probabilities are, e.g., $10^{-17}$ for \ibm.